ntn888/ntn888.github.io/content/blog/nrf_clones.md

 truncate_summary = false
 +++

-These Chinese Nicenano V2 clone have started popping up on AliExpress.
+These Chinese Nicenano V2 clones have started popping up on AliExpress.
 This is great news for us low-power-wireless nerds; As this widens our choice for ready made boards..

 >Nordic hasn't actually been welcoming towards hobbyists and this has resulted in scarcity of ready-made newbie friendly boards for prototyping (as opposed to esp32 or the ST's bluepill).
 Which has been a real game stopper for home IOT projects.
 We've discussed two possible boards in [this post](@/blog/micro_bit_breakout.md).
 Here is a new viable option.